stakecorn-labs/architecture/README.md

 The AVS must have a deployed [Axelar Gateway contract](https://docs.axelar.dev/dev/cosmos-gmp) or similiar.

 The AVS calls the Gateway contract with the yield tokens, which then forwards it via Axelar to THORChain.

+Only the Staker's L1 address and the yield amount is sent (in yield tokens).

 ```
 bytes memory argValue = abi.encode(recipients); // A standard EVM payload